 - Use appropriately fitting bras that are not too tight or cutting into the skin.

 - Discard all brassieres and other undergarments that are making direct contact with the infected skin as it may contain fungal spores.

 - Try to ventilate the area as often as possible and use light clothing that allows air flow.

-- Do not scratch the area even when itchy as it will create abrasions in the skin which can then be infected.
+- Do not scratch the area even when itchy as it will create abrasions in the skin which can

 - Apply thick layers of petroleum jelly on the affected area at night to prevent injury from scratching during sleep.

 - Keep the area clean with a topical disinfectant.
 Although it will not eradicate the fungus, it will help to prevent secondary bacterial infections.